z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 ![alt text](<../../../assets/images/BYUCTF-2025/Red This/image.png>)

-The website provides me with a dropdown menu and a `Submit` button.
-Each time I click the `Submit` button, I get a quote from a famous person in the dropdown menu.
+Upon visiting the site, I found a simple interface featuring a dropdown menu of famous individuals and a `Submit` button.
+When a person is selected and the button clicked, the application displays a quotation attributed to that person.

-I discovered a `/login` and a `/register` page but the page indicated it doesn't use SQL, which suggested I needed to look for a different type of vulnerability.
+During my initial reconnaissance, I discovered both `/login` and `/register` endpoints.
+Notably, the application mentioned it doesn't use SQL, which immediately directed my attention toward alternative injection vulnerabilities.

-The challenge provided me with the source code as well, so I examined it carefully.
+The challenge also provided the source code, giving me an opportunity to perform a thorough code review.

 The main file `main.py` contains: